 On the other hand, continuous anaerobic exercise builds up lactic acid in the specific muscle group that is being focused on.
 This waste material disallows efficient muscular movement and is what we call fatigue.
 Fatigue causes the muscle to weaken and the number of repetitions to decrease.

 Aerobic exercises can be done by almost anybody.
-The low stress involved with this form of exercise means this is perfect even for older folks or those suffering from arthritis, high blood pressure and heart diseases.
-Aerobic exercises burns fat and hence, helps in losing weight.
+The low stress involved with this form of exercise means this is perfect even for older folks or those suffering from arthritis, high blood pressure, and heart diseases.
+Aerobic exercises burn fat and hence, helps in losing weight.
 Also, done regularly, it helps in strengthening the heart and lungs.

 One needs to now make an informed decision about which exercise to choose based on their current strength and stamina levels.
 Strenuous anaerobic exercises are best done under the supervision of an expert or a trainer whereas aerobic exercise can be taken by anybody.
 Only those with heart-ailments, diabetes or arthritis need to first check with their physician.

 Book a workout session near you without buying a membership via Fitternity's Pay-Per-Session here